F-Depi/geodetiche-metrica-Schwarzschild/README.md

 [Overleaf link](https://www.overleaf.com/read/mgwqrhrwhphc#dfb5b3) updated less often, close to compile timeout.

 # Chapter 2: Simulations
 [main.c](script/src/main.c) solves the equations for an orbit of a massive particle.
-To use it go to the script folder and compile it
+To try the programm go to the script folder and compile it
 ```
 cd script && make main
 ```